 This interim funding program helps fund off-site utilities upgrades required by new affordable housing projects.
 The AHUDCL is funded through the reallocation of the 8% utilities allocation of the City-wide Development Cost Levy (CWDCL), as approved by Council July 10, 2019 PDF file (857 KB).

 Funds will be allocated to eligible projects on a first-come-first served basis, subject to eligibility criteria.

 The program is being introduced on an interim basis, until the end of the current 2019-2022 Capital Plan.
-Funding commitments will be made until September 2021.
+Funding will be collected for the current AHUDCL program until September 2021.

 City Council will determine future funding opportunities as part of the Development Cost Levies update and the 2023-2026 Capital Plan.

 The AHUDCL funding program is eligible to rezoning applicants of affordable housing projects including: